cedar-policy/rfcs/text/0047-unspecified-semantics.md

 `principal in principal`, those expressions currently (Cedar 2.x and 3.x) evaluate to `true` (even when `principal` is unspecified in the request).
 Unspecified entities are defined to be equal to themselves.
-4. If some policy contains the expression `principal has foo`, that expression currently (Cedar 2.x and 3.x) evaluates to `false` -- unspecified entities are defined to have no attributes.
+4. If some policy contains the expression `principal has foo` or `principal is Foo`, that expression currently (Cedar 2.x and 3.x) evaluates to `false` -- unspecified entities are defined to have no attributes, and their entity type cannot be written in a policy.
-4. If some policy contains the expression `principal.foo`, that expression currently throws an error.
+5. If some policy contains the expression `principal.foo`, that expression currently throws an error.

 With this RFC, we change the behavior to be consistent: _All_ of the above